-Note: Repeat these steps to add a fourth member to the conference.
-A total of four members can be in conferences within the system at any one time.
+Notes: Repeat these steps to add a fourth member to the conference.

+A total of four members can be in conferences at any one time.

-If the newest added-on member does not answer, press his/her station key again or press FLASH to return to the original conferees.
-If you place any incoming caller on HOLD or exclusive HOLD (see "Hold/exclusive hold operation," page E.8), you can add that caller, as well, to the conference by pressing CONF, retrieving the call from hold (or exclusive hold) and pressing CONF again.
+If the newest added-on members does not answer, press his/her station key again or press FLASH/RDL to return to the original conferees.
+If you place any incoming caller on hold or exclusive hold (see "Hold/exclusive hold operation," page E.8), you can add that caller, as well, to the conference by pressing CONF, retrieving the call from hold (or exclusive hold) and pressing CONF again.

 Any member of the conference can drop out by simply hanging up.
-However, when the station that created the conference hangs up. all members in the conference are disconnected.
+However, when the station that created the conference hangs up, all members in the conference are disconnected.
 Individual stations or lines connected to the conference can be dropped from the conference by pressing their station or line key (lit green).